KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/image_adjustment/kernel_deinterlacer.rst

      - Description
    * - Threshold
      - Integer
      - Sets the threshold which affects the filter's tolerance when determining if a pixel line must be processed.
 It must be an integer in the range [0,255] and defaults to 10.
-A value of 0 will result in applying the process on every pixels.
+A value of 0 will result in applying the process on every pixel.
    * - Paint in white pixels exceeding the threshold
      - Switch
      - Paint pixels exceeding the threshold value to white if set to **On**.
 Default is **Off**.